CiscoDevNet/terraform-provider-intersight/website/docs/d/storage_net_app_volume_snapshot.html.markdown

 # Data Source: intersight_storage_net_app_volume_snapshot
 NetApp Volume Snapshot is a read-only image of a traditional or FlexVol volume, or an aggregate, that captures the state of the file system at a point in time.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_storage_net_app_volume_snapshot.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `created_time`:(string) Exact date and time at which snapshot was created.
 * `moid`:(string) The unique identifier of this Managed Object instance.